DynamicApproach/Shank-Project/Docs/ICSI 311 Assignment 9 Adding more data types.md

 ## Semantic Analysis

-This is an additional step that is performed once parsing is complete. ![Diagram
+This is an additional step that is performed once parsing is complete.

-]
 In this step, we analyze the AST.
-In this step, we have all the data of the complete AST so we can do things like ensure (for example) that all variables are declared.
+In this step, we have all the data of the complete AST, so we can do things like ensure (for example) that all variables are declared.
 In `Shank`, this is not an issue, since all variables are at the function scope (and declared at the top), but think about Java where